open-data-fabric/open-data-fabric/open-data-fabric.md

 ![Diagram: Dataset Layout](images/dataset_layout.svg)

-This layout must be used when sharing datasets via file or object-based [Remotes](#remote) (e.g. local FS, S3, HDFS).
+This layout must be used when sharing datasets via file or object-based [Remotes](#remote) (e.g. local FS, S3, IPFS, DAT...).

 When a [Dataset](#dataset) is imported locally, the exact layout is left entirely up to the [Coordinator](#coordinator) implementation, as we expect all interactions with the [Dataset](#dataset) to go through it.